-- 3.12 Planning applications should be accompanied by details to identify the likely impacts of a new development proposal on local infrastructure/services.
-Developers should give consideration to the range of planning obligations, which are necessary and provide them in the supporting details. - 3.13 Where an application site lies partially within a neighbouring local authority area, Harborough Council would seek to co-ordinate proportionate responses in relation to planning obligations as far as possible.
-However, if agreement cannot be reached the Council will seek obligations relating to the part of the site which lies within its administrative boundary. - 3.14 Once a planning application is received, the authority will consult infrastructure and service providers where there might be impacts on the service they provide.
+3.3.1 Planning applications should be accompanied by details to identify the likely impacts of a new development proposal on local infrastructure/services.
+Developers should give consideration to the range of planning obligations which are necessary and provide them in the supporting details.

+3.3.2 Where an application site lies partially within or having a substantial impact on services or the environment of a neighbouring local authority area.
+The Council would seek to co-ordinate proportionate responses in relation to planning obligations as far as possible.
+This includes engaging with the County and City Councils in their Highways role and Highways England where appropriate.
+However, if agreement cannot be reached the Council will seek obligations relating to the part of the site which lies within its administrative boundary.

+3.3.3 Once a planning application is received, the authority will consult infrastructure and service providers where there might be impacts on the service they provide.
 The infrastructure provider will be directed to information concerning the planning application on the Council's website and asked to make any comments or respond within 21 days from date notified.

-- 3.15 Infrastructure providers /service areas may include: Those relating to functions for which Harborough District Council is the responsible authority:
+3.3.4 Infrastructure providers /service areas may include:

+Those relating to functions for which Harborough District Council is the responsible authority:

 - Affordable Housing

 - Community and Sports Facilities;

 - Open Space and Recreation;

-- Provision of waste and recycling receptacles
+- Provision of waste and recycling receptacles; and

 - Cemeteries